yssl/VIntSearch/README.md

 # VIntSearch

+(screenshot - grep)
+(screenshot - ctags)
+(screenshot - search stack)

 ## Features
-- Unified search stack integrating results from ctags and grep (more general than vim's tag stack)
+- Unified search stack integrating results from grep and ctags (more general than vim's tag stack)
 - Quickfix-listed search results
 - Stacking not only search keywords and their position, but also search results in quickfix
 - Various search commands (for word under the cursor, visually selected text, or any text you type)
-- Unified search path for ctags and grep
+- Unified search path for grep and ctags

 ### Search Path
 The search path means,
+- grep - root of all subdirs grep will look into
 - ctags - location of tag file including symbols in all subdirs
-- grep - root of all subdirs grep will look into

 ## Commands
 **:VIntSearchPrintPath**, **:VSpath**